 5 people were wounded in a shooting after a homecoming event at Morgan State University in Baltimore

-BALTIMORE (AP) — Five people were wounded, none critically, in a shooting that interrupted a homecoming week celebration at Morgan State University in Baltimore on Tuesday and prompted an hourslong lockdown of the historically Black college.
+BALTIMORE (AP) — A shooting interrupted a homecoming week celebration at Baltimore’s Morgan State University on Tuesday, wounding five people and prompting an hourslong lockdown of the historically Black college.

-Students sheltered in place for about four hours, as police went room to room looking for suspects.
-Classes were canceled for Wednesday.
+Students hunkered down for about four hours, as police went room to room looking for suspects.
+No arrests were made.

-Police Commissioner Richard Worley said the five victims, four males and one female, are between the ages of 18 and 22.
+Police Commissioner Richard Worley said the five victims, four men and one woman, are between the ages of 18 and 22.
 Their injuries were not life-threatening, he told reporters at a news conference early Wednesday.

 Morgan State Police Chief Lance Hatcher said four of the victims are students at the university.
-No arrests were announced and police did not release information about a suspect or suspects, and Worley said that investigators didn’t know how many shooters were involved.
+The police did not release information about a suspect or suspects, and Worley said that investigators didn’t know how many shooters were involved.

 The shooting happened shortly after the coronation of Mister & Miss Morgan State at the Murphy Fine Arts Center, as students were heading to a campus ball.

-Konnor Crowder, a sophomore from Baltimore, said he and his friends had been waiting for the coronation ball to start when they saw people running across the campus.
+Konnor Crowder, a sophomore from Baltimore, said he and his friends had been waiting for the coronation ball to start when they saw people running.

 “First I was wondering what they were running for, then I was wondering where we should go,” he said.

-Worley said police heard gunshots and several dorm windows shattered, so officials initially thought there was an active shooter on campus and followed appropriate protocols.
-He said they ended the shelter-in-place order around 12:30 a.m., after SWAT officers cleared a building where a suspect may have run.
+Worley said police heard gunshots and several dorm windows shattered, so officials initially thought there was an active shooter on campus and acted accordingly.
+He said they ended the shelter-in-place order around 12:30 a.m., after SWAT officers cleared a building where a suspect was feared to be hiding.

 Orange evidence markers were visible on the ground in front of a building next to the dorm where the shooting occurred.
 Yellow crime tape encircled the area as officers used flashlights to search for evidence.

-Parents gathered at a media staging area outside a police blockade at the south entrance to campus.
+Parents gathered outside a police blockade at the south entrance to campus.
 James Willoughby, a Morgan State alum whose daughter is a freshman, said he wasn’t leaving until he laid eyes on her.
 “I’m gonna be here until I can physically see her,” he said.

 Glenmore Blackwood came to the campus after hearing from his son, a senior who told him the shooting occurred just as the coronation was concluding.

-Blackwood said his son was sheltering in place in the arts center’s auditorium.
+Blackwood said his son was in the arts center’s auditorium.
 He sang in the ceremony and was planning to host a prayer service afterward.

 “That’s my son.
 He’s going to make sure I know he’s OK,” Blackwood said.
 “It’s just sad.
 They were doing a good thing — an event to promote positivity — and all this negativity happens.”